 Taking Business Core (BCOR) Classes as a Non-Business Student

-During the Fall and Spring semesters, BCOR classes are restricted to business students only.
+During the Fall and Spring semesters, BCOR classes are restricted to business students only unless you qualify as “on track” as detailed above.
 As a non-business student, you may take BCOR courses through Continuing Education or in the summer.
 Registration in BCOR courses is not restricted during summer terms but you may need to contact the Leeds advising office to get assistance with registration.